akif2543/disarray/README.md

 }
 ```

-I also incorporated one of Discord's alerts to signal to the user that they were viewing older messages when `scrolling` is set to `true`.
+I also incorporated a banner like Discord does to signal to the user that they were viewing older messages when `scrolling` is set to `true`.
 By clicking it, they could set it back to `false`, which would cause the scroll bar to jump back all the way to the bottom of the chat and reinitiate the scroll into view behavior for new messages.
 So ended my long odyssey to load earlier messages on scroll!

 ![Old message alert](/app/assets/images/old_alert_readme.png "Disarray Alert When Viewing Older Messages")